 top of page

-The Quiet Gift of Thanksgiving
+The Quiet Gift of Thanksgiving: Embracing Gratitude and Presence

 Somewhere between the Halloween candy wrappers and the early sparkle of holiday sales, Thanksgiving quietly shows up at our door.
 It never demands much.
 It doesn’t come with a soundtrack, a mile-long shopping list, or the pressure to find the “perfect” anything.